 These Easy Oven-Braised French Onion Pork Chops are an easy weeknight dinner with minimal ingredients and hardly any prep required.
 They are definitely a dish your family will be begging for because it’s one of the easiest pork chop recipes ever!

 While I dealt with some health issues a while back, my mom was helping out quite a bit with my kids.
-She would make dinner, some times even recipes off of this site, but there was one dish that she made that had us gobbling up the meal like it was going out of style.
-And it was these Oven-Braised Pork Chops.
+She would make dinner, some times even recipes off of this site, but there was one dish that she made that had us gobbling up the meal like it was going out of style, which was these Oven-Braised Pork Chops.

 We’ve had these pork chops (the mother of all pork chop recipes) once a month at least for the past 6 months, that’s how good they are.
 Kid tested.
 Mother approved.

 - 1 tablespoon olive oil